 - Secure Your Car– Before leaving the car, make sure that all the windows are rolled up and check to ensure that the doors are locked.
 You should never leave your car running with the keys inside, even if you are only exiting the car for a short time.
 This makes it very easy for a criminal to drive away with your rental.

 - Hide Valuables– Do not keep valuables such as your phone or wallet in plain sight.
 This will increase the chances of your car being targeted by thieves.

 - Drive Defensively-When driving, avoid irresponsible or reckless driving behaviors.
 For instance, you should not speed, tailgate, aggressively change lanes, and so on as these unsafe driving behaviors increase your risk for an auto accident.

 - Stay Calm– If you encounter another driver who is behaving erratically, then remain calm and do your best to avoid them.
 Getting upset and engaging in a road rage scenario could lead to a dangerous stand-off.

 This is what you need to know about your rental car insurance when you travel.
 Do you have further questions regarding your auto insurance?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.